zhou-1/MongoDB/README.md

 # MongoDB
+Requirements and questions are in CS660 Labs (2020 Fall) - Lab 12 (PA5).pdf

 ## Question I met: cannot start mongod (mongo server) becuase the permission setting on /var/lib/mongodb and /tmp/mongodb-27017.lock are wrong.
 Solution: You will have to change the owner to monogdb user.